Educational Access Scheme

 Minimum EAS thresholds

-Four institutions specify a minimum level of disadvantage applicants must have experienced before they are eligible for EAS consideration:
+Four institutions specify a minimum level of impact of an applicant's circumstances before they are eligible for EAS consideration:

-This means that you can be assessed as eligible for one or more disadvantages, but still not meet the minimum EAS eligibility threshold for an institution.
+This means that you can be assessed as eligible for one or more EAS categories but still not meet the minimum EAS eligibility threshold for an institution.
 This is why you can be eligible at one institution and not another, even though your assessment is the same for all institutions.
-If you don’t meet the institution’s minimum EAS threshold, your EAS eligibility for the institution will be ‘No’
+If you don’t meet the institution’s minimum EAS threshold, your EAS eligibility for the institution will be ‘No’.

 Your application is assessed based on the documentation you provide to UAC, including the educational impact statement and medical impact statement, where required.
 Unsupported applicant statements are not assessable.